OSNEXUS/rgw-autotier/README.md

 CAPACITY indicates the capacity in bytes to apply the OPERATOR to with the Request.ContentLength.
 For example if CAPACITY is 65536 and OPERATOR is < then only PUT requests of objects with Request.ContentLength less than 65536 bytes will be a positive match.

+### BUCKET

+The BUCKET field is used to exact match to a bucket name, leave blank or use the '*' character to indicate any bucket

+### TENANT

+The TENANT field is used to exact match to a tenant name, leave blank or use the '*' character to indicate any tenant

 ## Example Rules Configuration File (/etc/ceph/rgw_autotier.prop)

 ```
-# put all files less than 32K into INTELLIGENT_TIERING regardless of object name
+# put all objects less than 32K into INTELLIGENT_TIERING regardless of object name
 INTELLIGENT_TIERING;*;<;32768
-# put all .eml files into STANDARD_IA regardless of size
+# put all .eml objects into STANDARD_IA regardless of size
+STANDARD_IA;.eml
 STANDARD_IA;.eml;*;*
-# put all .pdf great then 1MiB into STANDARD storage class
+# put all .pdf greater then 1MiB into STANDARD storage class
 STANDARD;.pdf;>;1048576
 # put all .iso images less than 1GiB into the REDUCED_REDUNDANCY storage class
-REDUCED_REDUNDANCY;.iso;>;1073741824
+REDUCED_REDUNDANCY;.iso;<;1073741824
-# put all .xlsx files less than 64K into STANDARD_IA
+# put all .xlsx objects less than 64K into STANDARD_IA
 STANDARD_IA;.xlsx;<;65536
+# put all objects less than 64K being written to bucket bucket123 into STANDARD_IA
+STANDARD_IA;*;<=;65536;bucket123
+# put all objects less than 64K being written to tenant abcdef into STANDARD_IA
+STANDARD_IA;*;<=;65536;*;abcdef
 ```

 ## Installing